What Causes the Error Message: DNS Server Could Not be Found?

 Yes, it is secure to change DNS servers.
 While there may be certain risks involved with changing your DNS server, the benefits vastly outweigh any potential security issues.
 Switching to a more reliable and secure DNS server can help protect your privacy online and make browsing the internet faster and smoother.

-Using a static IP address, you should ensure that the DNS address is configured correctly in your router’s settings.
-If it isn’t, you need to set a static IP and then configure the DNS address manually.
-If you are using DHCP, ensure the server is configured correctly to provide a valid DNS address.
+Using a static IP address, you should ensure the DNS address is configured correctly in your router’s settings.
+If it isn’t, you must set a static IP and then manually configure the DNS address.
+If you use DHCP, ensure the server is configured correctly to provide a valid DNS address.

 You can do this by running the command “ipconfig” in the Windows Command Prompt.
 Once you have your IP address, you can then enter it into the DNS server settings of your router or modem.
 Depending on the type of device you’re using, this may involve accessing its web interface or command line interface.